iherman/yml2vocab-deno/README.md

         ```
         which simply did not work for `deno`.
 As a consequence, there is a feature of JSON schemas that is not implemented on the `deno` version.
     - Looking around alternatives for `ajv` lead to the proposal of using [Java Type Definition (JTD)](https://jsontypedef.com) instead of JSON schemas (there is a "native" JTD environment for `deno`), but JTD was simply too poor.
-    - On the positive side I was happy that `deno` implemented the idiom of:
+    - Importing a json file directly into the code in `tsc/node.js` and `deno` follows a different syntax.
+The former means:
         ```
+        const schema = require('./vocab.schema.json')
+        ```
+        the latter is
+        ```
         import * as schema from "./schema.json" assert {type: "json"};
         ```
+        It would be nice if these types of differences disappeared at some point...

-        So I could easily separate the schema itself into a separate file.
-I know, it is possible to explicitly "read" the schema in `tsc/node.js` using `node:fs` and do it that way, but this simple import statement is so much nicer...
+        I know, it is possible to do this in a portable way through an explicit `node:fs`, but a simple import statement is so much nicer...
-  - I was disappointed to hit difficulties with the HTML DOM environment here.
-I would have expected to simply reuse `jsdom` with an import on `npm:jsdom`, but using that at least from this project raised exceptions somewhere deep in the guts of `deno`, that I did not even try to find out what it was.
-So I had to move, instead, to the "native" `deno-dom` library.
-However, there are some, albeit minor, differences that makes the code a bit different:
+  - I was disappointed to hit difficulties with the HTML DOM environment.
+I would have expected to simply reuse `jsdom` with an import on `npm:jsdom`, but using that at least from this project raised exceptions somewhere deep in the guts of `deno` that I did not even try to find out what it was.
+So I had to switch, instead, to the "native" `deno-dom` library.
+However, I hit some, albeit minor, differences that makes the code a bit different:
     - In `jsdom` one starts with
         ```
         const document = (new JSDOM(template_text)).window.document;